 Yes, we included a clarification in L 289-294.

-As suggested by the reviewer we have repeated the analysis with the reduced dataset with fully-crossed data (subpopulations N= 6) and the model show concordant results with the previously reported using the full dataset.
+As suggested by the reviewer we have repeated the analysis with the reduced dataset with fully-crossed data (subpopulations N= 6) and the model showed concordant results with the previously reported using the full dataset.
 Seeds in the after-ripening storage treatment showed significantly higher germination than fresh seeds, confirming a certain degree of dormancy in fresh seeds.
 Details of these results have been added in Table S3 in Supporting information.

 We carefully distributed the storage treatments across subpopulations to include representation from all submits in both storage treatments.
 We clarified this distribution in L 291-293.
 L299 I had to do a little bit of digging to understand that you are estimating ‘median’ water potential as described by Bradford et al. (1990) rather than base water potential of any particular germination subpopulation (which some studies report using).
 Bradford’s approach is referenced in other parts of the paper, but it would be helpful to give details on the specific metric you are estimating here (i.e. median base water potential), where you are describing the details of the hydrotime analysis.
 Also, does the median base water potential represent an equivalent metric to the mean base water potential described by Bradford et al. (1990) as an estimate of base water potential for the 50th germination percentile?
 Why estimate the median instead of the mean?